-BCC to include a relevant subject such as Art, Drama, English, History, Theatre, Film Studies, Welsh or Media Studies (this is equivalent to 104-80 UCAS tariff points).
+BCC - CDD to include a relevant subject such as Art, Drama, English, History, Theatre, Film Studies, Welsh or Media Studies (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include a relevant subject such as Art, IT, English, Visual Arts, Welsh, Film Studies, Media Studies or Photography (this is equivalent to 104-80 UCAS tariff points).

 GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.